 With Agency PAYE, each new contract will be a separate run of employment that will end when your contract with that agency ends.
 With an Umbrella Company, your employment can continue from contract to contract, meaning that although you may have multiple contracts with different end clients, you’ll only have one employer – the Umbrella Company.
 This continuity of employment makes life easier when applying for a mortgage or borrowing money.

 Whoever your employer is you will need insurance.
 Good agencies and Umbrella Companies will provide any cover necessary to enable you to perform your work.
-An Umbrella Company may also provide additional cover such as health insurance, life cover, and accident cover with no additional cost.
+An Umbrella Company may also provide additional cover like health insurance, life cover, and accident cover at no additional cost.

 As an Umbrella Company is your employer, they should convey to you your statutory employment rights.
-This includes sick pay, maternity and paternity pay and depending on the company, you could also have access to medical health plans and the Childcare Voucher Scheme, saving you up to £2,392* a year.
+This includes sick pay, maternity and paternity pay and depending on the company, you could also have access to medical health plans and discount shopping clubs.

-As with all employers there should be support for employees if they have a grievance or need some support.
+As with all employers, there should be support for employees if they have a grievance or need some support.
 The quality of this support will vary as some employers will be bigger and more experienced than others.
-You should reassure yourself that the choice you make is the one you can most depend on when things don’t run smoothly.
-Agencies are paid by the end client and could be conflicted in the advice and support they can give.
-Umbrella Companies receive their income from you, and so are more easily able to act in your best interests; in those difficult times you’ll be thankful of the enhanced HR Support Umbrella Companies often provide.
+Reassure yourself that the choice you make is the one you can most depend on when things don’t run smoothly.
+Agencies are paid by the end client and could be conflicted in the advice and support they give.
+Umbrella Companies receive their income from you, and so are more easily able to act in your best interests; in those difficult times, you’ll be thankful of the enhanced HR Support Umbrella Companies often provide.

 So while you’re still pondering over the choice of takeaway, hopefully, you’ll be able to make a quicker, more informed decision on whether to go Agency PAYE or Umbrella.

 For More Information: